osmosis-labs/mesh-security/docs/README.md

 ### Power Limits on Remote Chains

 Another common concern is whether there are effective limits in the power a remote chain can exert over one chain.
-Would it be possible for a higher cap chain (eg $ATOM) to take over more than one-third, or even two-thirds or the power of a smaller cap chain (eg $STARS) it is cross-staking on.
+Would it be possible for a higher cap chain (e.g. $ATOM) to take over more than one-third, or even two-thirds or the power of a smaller cap chain (e.g. $STARS) it is cross-staking on.

 Clearly the consumer chain wants to put some limits.
 The first limit is the [discount applied during the conversion](https://github.com/osmosis-labs/mesh-security/blob/main/docs/consumer/Converter.md#price-normalization).